Setup toolchain

 Configuring Node.js

-As Node.js is the backbone of a JavaScript based repository, let's define the version we want to
+As Node.js is the backbone of a JavaScript based repository, we need to enable its functionality.

 in